 Folding Electric Bikes

 As the name suggests, these bikes are designed to fold down to minimize size and maximize portability.
-Folding electric bikes are aimed at riders with limited storage space or who may need to fit their bike into a vehicle rather than on a bike rack.
-They are also perfect for those who would prefer to bring their brand-new e-bike inside rather than leave it chained to the bike rack outside (it's a significant investment, we understand if you want to baby it).
-People who travel with their bikes frequently, RVers, city dwellers, and office workers, are the most likely to benefit from this style of bike.
-One of the downsides to this style of e-bike is that they often have less stable handling.
+Folding electric bikes are designed for riders with limited storage space or those who need to transport their bike in a vehicle rather than on a bike rack.
+They are also perfect for those who would prefer to bring their brand-new e-bike inside rather than leave it chained to the bike rack outside (it's a significant investment; we understand if you want to baby it).
+People who travel with their bikes frequently, RVers, city dwellers, and office workers are the most likely to benefit from this style of bike.
+The downside to this style of e-bike is that they often have less stable handling.
 This is a result of smaller wheels, tall handlebars, and geometries dictated by their folding designs.
 If you'd like to see how they compare, check out our side-by-side analysis of folding electric bikes.
 This chart shows the overall scores of all bikes in the test.

 Electric Cargo Bikes

 For most people, a cargo ebikes is more likely to replace a car than any other style of electric bike.
 Often, these bikes are extra long to accommodate a larger rear cargo rack or have a box/wheelbarrow-style cargo space in the front or rear of the rider.
-A dual kickstand is also a common feature that helps support added length and heavier weight.
-Most brands that produce cargo bikes also sell various accessories to tailor the storage/cargo space to your needs.
+A dual foot kickstand is a common feature that helps support the heavier bike while you load it.
+Most cargo bike makers sell accessories to tailor the storage/cargo space to your needs.
 These include items like front/rear baskets, bike trailer attachments, child seats, and mounts for your favorite bike pannier bags.
 The larger hauling capacity and extended length can mean trickier handling and a much heavier bike, even before you add all the cargo.
-These models are not very portable and are best suited to those who can ride them straight out of the garage.
+These models are not very portable and are best suited to those who can ride them from home.
 The chart below shows how all the cargo e-bikes we have tested compare to one another.

 Credit: Joshua Hutchens